Robert MacMillan: Outside of rugby

-MacMillan was an insurance underwriter for Lloyds.
-He was an underwriter from 1890 to 1923.
+MacMillan was an insurance underwriter for Lloyds, between 1890 and 1923.
 In 1924 he became a non-underwriting member.

-He played cricket while at Merchiston Castle School.
+MacMillan played cricket while at Merchiston Castle School.
 He also liked rowing and golf.

 Death

 MacMillan owned Somerford House - an old vicarage, which he bought in 1922, rebuilt and added stables - in Somerford Keynes near Cirencester.
-He also had a house in Chelsea and other lands.
-He was killed when out on a fox hunt in 1936 with the Vale of White Horse Hounds in Cirencester Park.
+He also had a house in Chelsea, and other lands.
+MacMillan was killed when out on a fox hunt in 1936 with the Vale of White Horse Hounds in Cirencester Park.
 These were owned by Earl Bathurst; MacMillan had hunted with Bathurst for years.
 He was killed on his 71st birthday - the hunt was organised to celebrate his birthday - when his horse refused to jump a stone wall and he was thrown from the horse, breaking his neck.
 The hounds were in full cry after the first fox of the day.

 The gross value of MacMillan's estate was estimated at £352,304, 17 shillings and 7d.
 For the most part MacMillan's estate went to his wife; most of the rest to other family, he had no children; but some of the bequests on his death went to his servants depending on their length of service.